-- We leverage (i) large China-based e-commerce platforms e.g., Tmall, JD.com, Pinduoduo, (ii) leading livestreaming, video-sharing, content-marketing platforms e.g., ByteDance (TikTok and sister-app Douyin), Bilibili, Weibo, Little Red Book (小红中), Kuaishou etc., and (iii) onlinemerged-offline (OmO) group-buy platforms e.g., Meituan-Dianping to drive online sales.
+- We leverage (i) large China-based e-commerce platforms e.g., Tmall, JD.com, Pinduoduo, (ii) leading livestreaming, video-sharing, content-marketing platforms e.g., ByteDance (TikTok and sister-app Douyin), Bilibili, Weibo, Little Red Book (小红书), Kuaishou etc., and (iii) online-merged-offline (OmO) group-buy platforms e.g., Meituan-Dianping to drive online sales.
 We would cooperate with third-party online distributors on these e-commerce platforms to promote and sell our products. - We have access to a network of offline point-of-sales ("POS") through partnerships with (i) convenience stores e.g., 7/11, Lawson etc., (ii) multi-national retail corporations e.g., Carrefour, Hema etc., (iii) boutique supermarket chains e.g., Ole', G-Super etc., and (iv) various corporate partnerships e.g., Towngas to distribute and sell our products.

-• We own multiple brands in our portfolio that provide convenient meal solution products to a wide range of consumers.
+- We operate in the Mainland China market but are actively expanding into international markets including but not limited to the United States and Canada. - We own multiple brands in our portfolio that provide convenient meal solution products to a wide range of consumers.
 We are actively looking for acquitision opportunities in complimentary brands in the Asian food and cooking categories as well as targets that can strengthen the company's network of sales distribution.

-As of March 31, 2023, we had 24.5 million paid customers.
+As of June 30, 2023, we had 24.5 million paid customers.
 Around 69% of our followers on social media & video platforms are GenZ.
 50% of customers are from the Eastern & Southern parts of China, and 86% are female.
 In particular, we believe that our products appeal to GenZ because (1) when compared to older age groups, GenZ generally do not want to spend a long time cooking at home and they value cost effective options like RTC, RTH and RTE meals due to the ease of cooking that RTC, RTH and RTE products provide; (2) we promote our products mainly through social media, the audience of which are mainly the GenZ population; (3) we mainly sell our products through e-commerce platforms, including livestreaming e-commerce, the customers demographics of which are dominated by GenZ; (4) plant-based diets have progressed from a food trend to a globally recognized lifestyle which GenZ is more willing to embrace.
 The average age of a viewer engaging with our products or marketplace is younger than 30 years old.
-From 2018 to March 2023, we have a content library with more than 247,874 minutes of in-house created content.
+From 2018 to June 2023, we have a content library with more than 247,874 minutes of in-house created content.

-For the three months ended March 31, 2023, we recorded RMB43.0 million (or US\$6.3 million) in total revenue compared to RMB36.9 million for the three months ended March 31, 2022, representing a 16.6% increase.
-Subsequent to March 31, 2023, we signed purchase agreements for three acquisitions.
-Assuming these three acquisitions had taken place on 1 January 2023, the unaudited pro forma revenue of the Company for the three months ended March 31, 2023 would be RMB68.9 million (or US\$10.0 million).
+For the six months ended June 30, 2023, we recorded RMB89.4 million (or US\$12.3 million) in total revenue compared to RMB66.8 million for the six months ended June 30, 2022, representing a 33.9% increase.
+Subsequent to June 30, 2023, we completed two acquisitions.
+Assuming these two acquisitions had taken place on 1 January 2023, the unaudited pro forma revenue of the Company for the six months ended June 30, 2023 would be RMB123.6 million (or US\$17.0 million).
+For the six months ended June 30, 2023, our gross margin increased to 26.2% versus 20.2% for the six months ended June 30, 2022.